-With its extremely clean, visually lightweight dial and a nicely proportioned (as well as elegantly decorated) stainless steel body, this beautiful Alpina Alpiner 4 Chronograph “Race for Water” Limited Edition wristwatch (ref.
-AL-860AD5AQ6) has only one major flaw: its total production run will be restricted to just 400 pieces, which, I am afraid, will not be enough to justify demand from the general public.
-Well, at least there is a chance that its resale value will not plunge as swiftly as it is often the case with products delivered by second-tier brands.
+With its extremely clean, visually lightweight dial and a nicely proportioned (as well as elegantly decorated) stainless steel body, this beautiful Alpina Alpiner 4 Chronograph “Race for Water” Limited Edition (ref.
+AL-860AD5AQ6) has only one major flaw: its total production run will be restricted to just 400 pieces, which, I am afraid, will not be enough to justify the demand from the general public.
+Well, at least there is a chance that the resale value will not plunge as swiftly as is often the case with products delivered by second-tier brands.

 As far as I understand, the new timepiece is mechanically based on the gorgeous Startimer Pilot Black Star Automatic Chronograph (Ref.
 AL-860GB4FBS6) that the Swiss brand has introduced back in January 2014.
 However, this new model features a radically different, a lot more modern styling, while the aforementioned Startimer was deliberately archaic with its leaf-shaped hands and all.
-Also, equipped with a compass-style unidirectional rotating bezel and featuring “stubby” hour and minute hands, as well as a silvered sunray dial with blue sub-dial rings and inner bezel flange of the same color, the “Race for Water” version looks a lot more, err, premium.
+Also, equipped with a compass-style unidirectional rotating bezel and featuring “stubby” hour and minute hands, as well as a silvered sunray dial with blue sub-dial rings and an inner bezel flange of the same color, the “Race for Water” version looks a lot more, err, premium.

 Somewhat surprisingly, the use of solid cover didn’t lead to an increased water resistance rating: officially it is good for just 10 ATM, which is still adequate for a sporty timekeeper, which is not supposed to be used as a diver’s companion.

-Also, be aware that visually the gadget is even more massive than the aforementioned Startimer Pilot, so trying one before buying would be a very good idea.
+Also, be aware that visually the gadget is even more massive than the aforementioned Startimer Pilot, so trying one before buying would be a good idea.

 Photos: Alpina Watches